 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are usually more costly than regular phone calls.
+Phone calls made in jail are usually more expensive than regular phone calls.
 There are certain restrictions about how often you can use the phone, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the jail rules, an inmate’s ability to use the phone could be reduced or cut altogether.

 Phone Number: (931) 692-3466

 All mall sent to inmates must be mailed using the actual US Postal Service.
 You must not use any other form of delivery.
 You must write the name, inmate ID number, and the jail address on the envelope.
 Do not send a box or package, padded envelope, plastic bag, or an envelope with metal in it.
 All mail sent to inmates will be opened and examined by the officers at the jail, and will get returned if they decide it is inappropriate.

 If you would like to send a letter to an inmate at Grundy County Jail, use this address:

 62 Spring Street

 Here is how you should address the letter:

 [INMATE’S FULL NAME]